-Our lead LADD product candidate, CRS-207, is an immuno-oncology therapy, which is a class of therapies that leverage the patient's immune system to slow the growth and spread of, or eliminate, tumor cells).
 Immuno-oncology is an emerging field of cancer therapy that aims to activate the immune system in the tumor microenvironment to create and enhance anti-tumor immune responses, as well as to overcome the immuno-suppressive mechanisms that cancer cells have developed against the immune system.
-Recent developments in the field of immuno-oncology, including checkpoint inhibitors-therapies that have mechanisms focused on unmasking hidden cancer cells-have shown the potential to provide dramatic efficacy and extended survival, even in cancers where conventional therapies, such as surgery, chemotherapy and radiotherapy, have failed.
-The immunotherapy field is rapidly advancing with new immuno-oncology combinations that focus on strengthening therapeutic efficacy in a wide range of cancers.
+Recent developments in the field of immuno-oncology, including checkpoint inhibitors-therapies which work to remove suppression mechanisms that prevent an immune response against cancer cells-have shown the potential to provide efficacy and extended survival, even in cancers where conventional therapies, such as surgery, chemotherapy and radiotherapy, have failed.
+The immunotherapy field is rapidly advancing with new immunooncology combinations that focus on strengthening therapeutic efficacy in a wide range of cancers.
 We intend to pursue a broad strategy of combining our technology platforms with conventional and novel immuno-oncology therapies, based on their mechanisms of action, safety profiles and versatility.